sevkeifert/text-utils/README.md

 # text-utils
-This repostory will contain miscellaneous command line utilities that slice and dice text.
+This repostory will contain miscellaneous command line utilities that slice and dice text, along with a few retro ASCII games.

 Utilities: